Connect with Suzanne

 ABOUT SUZANNE GOIN

 Suzanne Goin was born in Los Angeles to food-obsessed Francophile parents.
-A graduate of Brown University, Goin’s background includes positions at some of the most acclaimed restaurants in the United States, including Ma Maison, L’Orangerie in Los Angeles, Al Forno in Providence, Chez Panisse in Berkeley, and Arpege in Paris.
-Her work as executive chef at Campanile put her on the culinary map in Los Angeles and laid the groundwork for her first restaurant.
+A graduate of Brown University, Suzanne’s background includes positions at some of the most acclaimed restaurants in the United States, including Ma Maison, L’Orangerie in Los Angeles, Al Forno in Providence, Olives in Boston, Chez Panisse in Berkeley, and Alain Passard’s Arpège in Paris.
+Her work as Executive Chef at Campanile put her on the culinary map in Los Angeles and laid the groundwork for her first restaurant.

-In 1998, Goin opened, Lucques in West Hollywood with her business partner Caroline Styne.
+In 1998, Suzanne opened Lucques in West Hollywood with her business partner Caroline Styne.
 The restaurant met with instant success and Suzanne was named one of Food and Wine magazine’s “Best New Chefs” in 1999.
-Lucques received praise from Condénast Traveler, Gourmet, Bon Appétit and Saveur, including a prestigious 3 star review by the Los Angeles Times.
-A second restaurant, A.O.C., a groundbreaking concept of inspired wines by the glass and small plates menu, opened in 2002 and met with enthusiasm from the public and press.
+Lucques received praise from Condé Nast Traveler, Gourmet, Bon Appétit and Saveur, including a prestigious 3 star review by the Los Angeles Times.
+A second restaurant, a.o.c., the groundbreaking concept of inspired wines by the glass with a small plates menu, opened in 2002 and was met with enthusiasm from the public and the press.

-Suzanne and David live in Los Angeles with their three children, two cats, one dog and multiple fish.
+Suzanne Goin and her husband David live in Los Angeles with their three children and multiple fish.